-Another year has gone by without a vegan update to the iconic Pumpkin Spice Latte.
-It exists in the United Kingdom and some European countries (ahem, so we know it’s possible), but the American arm of this international coffee chain has yet to adopt the dairy-free Pumpkin Spice Sauce.
-In the meantime, you can still create some semblance of fall cozy by ordering one of these nine autumnal, vegan-friendly Starbucks beverages.
+Another year has gone by without a vegan update to the iconic Pumpkin Spice Latte (PSL).
+It exists in the United Kingdom and some European countries (ahem, so we know it’s possible), but the American arm of this international coffee chain has yet to adopt the dairy-free pumpkin spice sauce.
+In the meantime, you can still create some semblance of fall cozy by ordering one of these nine autumnal, vegan Starbucks fall drinks.

 Barista tip: Don’t confuse this for the Starbucks Reserve Hazelnut Bianco Latte—this can’t be veganized no matter how hard you try.

 Like the Cinnamon Dolce Latte, this flavor is available year-round, but Starbucks only promotes it when the leaves begin to fall.
 It’s a unique drink with a caramelly, nutty flavor that’s sure to put a smile on your face.
 To veganize it, skip the whip and say no to the toffee nut sprinkles, which contain dairy.

 Barista tip: Opt for oat or soy here—the creaminess of these plant milks really elevate this beverage.

 This classic may be on the Starbucks menu all year round, but its rich, caramelly flavor just screams “fall” to us.
 Make it vegan in two steps: first, swap the dairy milk with our personal recommendations, oat or soy milk, both of which have a creamy texture that complements the sweetness of the caramel.
 Next, ask for it without the drizzle of caramel sauce topping.
 Unfortunately, it contains butter and heavy cream.

 Barista tip: Order it with half caramel syrup and half toffee nut syrup for something that tastes like a candy bar.
 Remember: the caramel syrup is vegan, the caramel sauce is not.